Coventry railway station: History

-In the early 1960s both bridges were widened, and the old station finally demolished and re-built, this time with room for four platforms instead of two.
-At the time it was demolished in 1960, some parts of the old station were 120 years old.
-The station comprises a two-storey height booking hall with reinforced concrete frame, linked across an adjoining platform by a bridge to an island platform and a single sided platform.
+In the early 1960s, during electrification of the line, both bridges were widened, and the old station finally demolished and re-built, this time with room for four platforms instead of two.
+At the time, it was demolished in 1960; some parts of the old station were 120 years old.
+The new station comprises a two-storey height booking hall with reinforced concrete frame, linked across an adjoining platform by a bridge to an island platform and a single sided platform.
 It was built to the designs of W R Headley, Regional Architect of the London Midland Region of British Railways and Derrick Shorten, the project architect.
 It was formally reopened on 1 May 1962.
-In 1995 it became a Grade II listed building.
+In 1995, it became a Grade II listed building.

 The new station featured a new parcel depot, used to manage the large number of mail order catalogue packages coming into Coventry at the time.
 The depot was serviced by its own platforms from the Rugby end.
 The depot has now been replaced by a multi-storey car park, although some of the platforms and an electrification gantry remain.

 A £91 million redevelopment of the station commenced in 2019 and was completed in 2022.
 The redevelopment consists of a new concourse, footbridge and a new multi-story car park.
 From the mid-2020s Coventry station is also planned to be served by the Coventry Very Light Rail system.

+There was a power signal box on the Rugby side of the station, but was closed by Network Rail in 2002–2004 as a new signalling centre was made.

 Motive power depot

 The London and Birmingham Railway opened a small motive power depot at the west end of the station in 1838.
-This was replaced by a larger depot in the fork between the Leamington and Rugby lines, in 1866.
-This was enlarged in 1897 and rebuilt in 1957 but closed 17 November 1958 and was demolished.
+This was replaced in 1866 by a larger depot in the fork between the Leamington and Rugby lines.
+This was enlarged in 1897 and rebuilt in 1957, but was closed 17 November 1958 and was demolished.
 Locomotives were then serviced at the former Great Western Railway depot at Leamington Spa.

+Facilities

+In addition to the usual ticket office, the station has a travel centre for information, tickets for advance travel, ferry services and rail passes.
+Buses to the city centre can be caught from the station car park.

 Services

-The station is served by Avanti West Coast, CrossCountry and West Midlands Trains.
-In the past, it has also been served by Silverlink, but these routes were transferred to Central Trains in 2004.
-Central Trains and Virgin CrossCountry services were respectively transferred to London Midland and CrossCountry in 2007.